 2) Go often

 I have good days and I have bad days.
-Just because a store is a dud one day doesn't mean that a person isn't going to drop off a killer donation at that same store tomorrow.
+Just because a store is a dud one day doesn't mean that a person isn't going to drop off a outstanding donation at that same store tomorrow.

 3) Go early

 But not necessarily when they first open.
 I find if I go first thing when they open the shelves are a little bare.
 You've got to give the employees a chance to get the newly donated items priced and onto the shelves.

 4) You can find the best stuff on Mondays and Tuesdays

 People will clean out their garages over the weekend and then drop off stuff to the thrift stores the first of the week.
 (Or if you are like me, keep it stored in the back of my van for a month or two and drop it off when I get tired of the crystal lamp rolling around back there).
 Late afternoon Mondays and Tuesdays are prime thrift store shopping time!